pcuervo/odc/plugins/inline-comments/readme.txt

 *.incom-active { background: #f3f3f3; }*

+= Why are comments not showing up (even after submitting a new comment was successful)? = Make sure that comments on your page/post are working – even when Inline Comments is not activated.
+When comments are not showing up while this plugin is deactivated, they probably won't show up when Inline Comments is activated.

+When you use a theme with the popular Genesis framework, for example, make sure that the theme specific option "Enable Comments" is checked.
+If you don't want to display comments in the regular comments section (thus, below the post), you can hide that section using CSS.
+But do not disable commenting at all.

 = Known bugs =
 * When you use Jetpack Comments, the comments will not be assigned to a specific paragraph.
 Anyhow, the comment will be displayed within your regular comment section with all other comments.

 == Changelog ==

+= 2.1.6.1 =
+* Removed one escape method to make the plugin working again.

+= 2.1.6 =
+* Improved security: Excaped content to prevent cross-site scripting (XSS) (pull request from @allan23 on Github).

+= 2.1.5 =
+* The "i" link is now optional.
+By default, no information link is displayed.
+* Fixed not working jQuery tabs in admin backend.

+= 2.1.4 =
+* Recalculate bubble positions when window is resized (pull request from @r-a-y on Github).
+* Minor fixes.

+= 2.1.3 =
+* Improved compatibility with WP-Ajaxify-Comments: Update comment count bubble when new comment is submitted (pull request from @r-a-y on Github).

 = 2.1.2 =
 * Registered additional HTML attribute 'data-incom-ref' to improve theme support for the references feature.